frectures/js/projects/02 xkcd/README.md

 ### CORS issue

-- Now we want both buttons to work multiple times in a row
+- Where did those 3 image URLs come from?
-- Study the result of https://xkcd.com/927/info.0.json in the browser
+- Study the result of https://xkcd.com/927/info.0.json (and 928 and 926) in the browser
 - Unfortunately, the XKCD server won't allow `fetch("https://xkcd.com/927/info.0.json")` in your JavaScript code

 ### Install Node.js